-The Company allocates P25.0 billion in capital expenditures over the next 5 years and is expected to be funded by collections, borrowings, and other sources.
+The Company earmarks P25.0 billion for capital expenditures over the next 5 years and is expected to be funded by collections, borrowings, and other sources.

-Fluctuations in the foreign exchange rate had no adverse effect on the Group's financial conditions since the Group has very minimal importations of construction-related materials and has no foreign denominated loans.
+Fluctuations in the foreign exchange rate had no adverse effect on the Group's financial conditions since the Group has very minimal importations of construction-related materials and no foreign-denominated loans.

 There are no other material changes in the Group's financial position and condition (5% or more) that will warrant a more detailed discussion.
-Likewise, there are no material events and uncertainties known to the management that would have a material impact on reported financial information and normal operations of the Group.
+Likewise, there are no material events or uncertainties known to the management that would have a material impact on reported financial information or the normal operations of the Group.

-The nature of all revenues and expenses disclosed in the unaudited interim statements of comprehensive income are business-related transactions and arose from the Group's continuing operations.
-Also, no prior period adjustment was made during any period covered by the statements of financial position.
+The nature of all revenues and expenses disclosed in the unaudited interim statements of comprehensive income are business-related transactions that arose from the Group's continuing operations.

-There are no material off-statements of financial condition transactions, arrangements, obligations (including contingent obligations), and other relationships of the Group with unconsolidated entities or other persons created during the reporting period.
+There are no material off-statements of financial condition transactions, arrangements, obligations (including contingent obligations), or other relationships of the Group with unconsolidated entities or other persons created during the reporting period.

-There are no events that will trigger direct or contingent financial obligation that is material to the Group, including any default or acceleration of an obligation.
+There are no events that will trigger a direct or contingent financial obligation that is material to the Group, including any default or acceleration of an obligation.

-The Group is aggressively marketing its products especially the new projects.
-It continuously offers competitive prices, more lenient payment schemes under in-house financing and has strong tie-ups with reputable banks for the financing requirements of its buyers.
+The Group is aggressively marketing its products, especially the new projects.
+It continuously offers competitive prices, more lenient payment schemes under in-house financing, and strong tie-ups with reputable banks for the financing requirements of its buyers.